-Students who do not meet program standards for academic performance will be notified by their program director that an Academic Review Panel is to be convened.
-Program directors, in consultation with the student's advisor and any other relevant faculty, will convene an Academic Review Panel to determine an appropriate course of action.
-Students may be given a written plan for improvement or may be withdrawn from the program, depending on the circumstances.
-Once withdrawn from a program, a student may not be readmitted to that program, except through timely use of the appeal process described below.
+Students who do not meet program standards for academic performance will be notified by their program director that an Academic Performance Review is to be convened.
+Program directors, in consultation with the student's advisor and any other relevant faculty, will convene an Academic Performance Review to determine an appropriate course of action.
+Students may be given a written plan for improvement or may be dismissed from the program, depending on the circumstances.
+Once dismissed from a program, a student may not be readmitted to that program, except through timely use of the appeal process described below.